Generic selectors

 In a woman undergoing abdominoplasty, abdominal skin was superficially injected with 0.1–0.2 mL of 5 different HAFs.
 Immediately after filler injection, 4 IU of five different hyaluronidase products were applied into the filler deposits and repeated every 2 min until the swelling was gone.
 Histological analysis was done on the surgical specimen.
 It was demonstrated that the five hyaluronidase products displayed a wide range of doses and times to completely degrade the HAFs ranging from less than 2 min to more than 16 min.8

 In another trial, the role of hyaluronidase amount was investigated in 15 human participants.
 Seven commercially available HAFs were used.
 Fillers were injected on the back followed by either 20 IU or 40 IU hyaluronidase.
 Follow-up was 14 days.
-There was a significant degradation of all HAFs by hyaluronidase, but surprisingly no significant difference between the two dosages used.9 These results are controverse since other authors came to contrary conclusions.
+There was a significant degradation of all HAFs by hyaluronidase, but surprisingly no significant difference between the two dosages used.9 These results are controversial since other authors came to contrary conclusions.
 In one trial with human participants, a correlation between the hyaluronidase dose and HAF degradation was noted.
 The onset of the degradation was fast for all HAFs.10

 Degradation in vivo is an important factor limiting durability of desired filler effects.
 The resulting byproducts may bear a potential risk of adverse events.
 Intended degradation is important in case of cosmetic or medical adverse events, to remove the filler material, if possible.
 The kinetics of this process are crucial for unintended vascular compromise by filler injection.